AT&T Stadium: Naming

-Although the stadium had yet to sell naming rights, many fans started referring to the project with various nicknames such as "Jerry World", the "Death Star", "The Palace in Dallas" (for which announcer Bob Costas was criticized by the Arlington mayor), "Cowboys Cathedral", "Jerrassic Park" and others.
+Although the stadium had yet to sell naming rights, many fans started referring to the project with various nicknames such as "Jerry World", "The Palace in Dallas" (for which announcer Bob Costas was criticized by the Arlington mayor), "Cowboys Cathedral", "Jerrassic Park" and others.
 There was also a petition by some fans to have the stadium named after longtime Cowboys' coach Tom Landry.

 On May 13, 2009, Jerry Jones announced the official name as Cowboys Stadium.

 On July 25, 2013, Jerry Jones announced that the Dallas Cowboys had agreed to grant naming rights to AT&T. The name change from Cowboys Stadium to AT&T Stadium took effect immediately.
 The sponsorship deal was reported to be worth about $17–19 million per year.
 Facility Solutions Group installed the "AT&T Stadium" letters on the top of the stadium.
 Signage includes two sets of letters 43 ft tall stretching 385 ft.
 The letters are made of lightweight components and aluminum and are insulated and heated to melt ice and snow.

-This is one of two major sports venues where AT&T holds the naming rights, the other being Jones AT&T Stadium in Lubbock, Texas.

 Video boards

 The video boards at the stadium in 2022.

+The AT&T Stadium is renowned for its massive high-definition video displays, which enhance the spectator experience for fans throughout the venue.
+At the center of the stadium hangs a pair of twin video boards, each measuring 160 feet (49 m) wide by 72 feet (22 m) tall, making them among the largest in the world at the time of their installation in 2009.
+These screens, manufactured by Mitsubishi, span nearly the length of the field from one 20-yard line to the other and provide crystal-clear, nearly life-sized views of the action on the pitch.
+Additional end-zone displays, each 51 feet (15.5 m) wide by 29 feet (8.8 m) tall, complement the main boards, while over 3,000 smaller Sony LCD screens are distributed throughout the suites, concourses, and concession areas.
+Although surpassed by newer installations elsewhere, these video boards remain iconic features of "Jerry World" and continue to rank among the largest high-definition screens in sports venues globally.

 Guinness World Records was on hand at the September 28, 2009, game against the Carolina Panthers to award certificates to the chairman of Mitsubishi Electric and Cowboys owner Jerry Jones for the world's largest HD video display.
-For basketball events played the stadium, such as the 2010 NBA All-Star Game, the 175 ft twin video screens that comprise the length of the scoreboard are actually larger than the court.
+For basketball events played at the stadium, such as the 2010 NBA All-Star Game, the 175 ft twin video screens that comprise the length of the scoreboard are actually larger than the court.
 The video boards have since been surpassed in size, including at several other NFL stadiums, but remain among the largest in the world.